Connecticut Route 33: Route description

 Route 33 begins at an intersection with Route 136 and I-95 in Westport.
-It heads north, intersecting with US 1, Route 57, and Merritt Parkway (Route 15) before crossing into Norwalk.
+It heads north, intersecting with Route 1, Route 57, and Route 15 (Merritt Parkway) before crossing into Norwalk.
 Route 33 barely crosses the northeastern corner of Norwalk before continuing into Wilton.
 Where it passes through the Wilton Center Historic District.

-In Wilton, Route 33 heads northwest, crossing Route 53 before joining US 7 and Route 106, in that order, to form a triple concurrency.
-Route 106 leaves the concurrency shortly after joining, and US 7 and Route 33 continue northwest for approximately another mile before US 7 turns off to the north.
+In Wilton, Route 33 heads northwest, crossing Route 53 before joining Route 7 and Route 106, in that order, to form a triple concurrency.
+Route 106 leaves the concurrency shortly after joining, and Route 7 and Route 33 continue northwest for approximately another mile before Route 7 turns off to the north.
 Route 33 continues northwest and west before turning north into Ridgefield.

 In Ridgefield, Route 33 continues north to end at an intersection with Route 35.

 In Wilton, Route 33 is a Scenic Route known as Ridgefield Road from Old Ridgewood Road #1 to the Ridgefield town line.